nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 A new batch consists of:
 - **Command format:** Your command format can be in V1 format or CSV format.
+--**V1 format:** Command-based format where each line represents a tab-separated command.
-The QuickStatements V1 syntax is command-based, with one tab-separated line per command.
-The CSV format on the other hand consists of a first line⎯the header⎯that defines the contents of each column.
+--**CSV format:** Consists of a first line⎯the header⎯that defines the contents of each column.
 The subsequent lines supply information to be applied to Wikibase according to the contents of each column's header.

-  <ins>Example of V1 syntax</ins>
+  Example of V1 syntax:
   ```
   CREATE
   LAST	Len	Doctor Worm